slaclab/matpva/README.md

 ```
 <br />

 5. **mpvaNewMonitorValue**: mpvaNewMonitorValue returns false if the pvname is not updated and returns true if it is updated.
+This function is especially valuable when the read operation consumes a significant amount of time, such as when dealing with large arrays or NTTables.
 ```
 mpvaNewMonitorValue(PV)          # Return false if the pvname is not updated.
 Return true if it is updated.
 ```